julian-arteaga/julian-arteaga.github.io/index.md

 ---

 <p align="center">
-I am a fifth-year PhD student in the Agricultural and Resource Economics department at the University of California, Davis.
+I am a fifth-year Ph.D. student in the Agricultural and Resource Economics department at the University of California, Davis.
 I study development economics, and my research focuses on agricultural land and labor markets, agricultural productivity, migration, and on how rural households mitigate risk.
 </p>

 <p align="center">